HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 - Linkage between records **SHOULD** be indicated by the Patient.link field
 - Records **SHOULD** be ordered first by identity, then by score vs. the input
-- Identities (sets of records) **SHOULD** be ordered by score vs. the input as per: "The response from an '"'mpi'"' query is a bundle containing patient records, ordered from most likely to least likely."
+- Identities (sets of records) **SHOULD** be ordered by score vs. the input as per: "The response from an 'mpi' query is a bundle containing patient records, ordered from most likely to least likely."

 If a match implementation supports creating a golden record to summarize the identity, match output **SHOULD** contain that record as well